City and Borough of Juneau

 The Assessor’s Office estimates property value and does not set tax rates or collect taxes.
 Assessed values determine the distribution of property tax among taxpayers.
-The budget determines taxes and is established by the financial needs and budgets approved by Municipal government, the Anchorage School District and voter approved debt (bonds).
+The budget determines taxes and is established by the financial needs and budgets approved by Municipal government, the Juneau School District and voter approved debt (bonds).

 The tax rate is expressed in mills, that is, one-thousandth of one dollar.
 The budget (less anticipated revenues from sources other than the property tax) is divided by the "total assessed value" in Juneau to determine the mill rate.

 Mill rates are set in June of each year by the Municipal Assembly.
 Property taxes are determined by multiplying your property’s assessed value by the mill rate.

 11. Where do I get information about my taxes?

 You can find information about your taxes by contacting the City Treasury Division.
 The Treasury Division is responsible for billing, collecting and auditing municipal tax revenues.
 Questions concerning payment of taxes, minimum payments due, or tax refunds should be directed to the Treasury Division.
 The Treasury phone number is (907) 586-5218.

 Tax revenues provide primary funding for city services such as: public safety, education, roads and transportation, health and human services, and cultural and recreational services.

 No, appeals may only be made against the value of the property.
 The percent or amount of change from last year, amount of tax, mill rate, and other matters unrelated to current value cannot be considered.